 Cathedral Commons

 Saint Mark’s offers a variety of formation opportunities on Wednesday evenings.
 These offerings are known as Cathedral Commons, since they provide a space in which the cathedral community can come together to share, learn, and grow.
-The evening begins with a Community Dinner served in Bloedel Hall from 6 to 6:30 p.m.
-(Due to food safety requirements, food service must end at 6:30 p.m. sharp.)
-Cost: $6/child; $8/adult; $25/max. family.
-A presentation or forum then frequently follows the Wednesday dinner, 6:45 to 8:15 p.m.
-Many of these offerings are hybrid events, with a full experience available both to those gathered in person in Bloedel Hall, and to those joining from home online.
+The evening begins with Evening Prayer in the nave at 5:30 p.m., followed by a Community Dinner served in Bloedel Hall, 6–6:30 p.m. ($6/child; $8/adult; $25/max. family) A presentation or forum then frequently follows the Wednesday dinner, 6:45 to 8:15 p.m.
+Many of these offerings are hybrid, offered both to those gathered in person in Bloedel Hall and to those joining from home online.
 Others are offered online via Zoom only, and some are offered only in person.

 The Inquirers' Class